 This bike facility treatment allows for bicyclists to feel safer when approaching an intersection where weaving typically occurs.
 According to the Federal Highway Administration, research of green bike facilities has denoted positive effects for bicyclists in positioning themselves correctly when traveling through conflict areas and for drivers having an increased awareness of bicyclists.

-In August 2017, the City of Rancho Cucamonga will be installing a green bike lane along Base Line Road and Carnelian Street as a first step in enhancing the bike facility and provide an opportunity to learn more about the technology striping manufacturers have to offer.
-A future project later this year will further implement the green bike lane continuing along Base Line Road.
+In August 2017, the City of Rancho Cucamonga installed a green bike lane along Base Line Road and Carnelian Street as a first step in enhancing the bike facility and provide an opportunity to learn more about the technology striping manufacturers have to offer.

 Don't forget to Look, Look, Look! for fellow bicyclists in the Green Zone!